Skip to navigation Skip to content

 • it gives the agency permission to release information about the compensation claim to the third party, and

-• the third party can sign documents and update personal information on the injured person/claimant's behalf
+• the third party can sign specific documents and update personal information on the injured person/claimant's behalf

 When authorising a solicitor as a third party, it implies that all solicitors and representatives employed by that firm have the same authority.

-Written authority must be provided on the current Third party authority (MO021) form.
-When the MO021 form is assessed as invalid MCRS will issue a We are unable to process the third party authority (Z2802) letter.
+Written authority must be provided on an accepted version of the Third party authority (MO021) form.
+If the MO021 form is assessed as invalid, see Table 4 on the Process page.

 An authority remains valid, even after the claim is closed, unless: